Our Services

 Never hesitate to reach out if you suspect a life-threatening complication.
 Prompt medical attention can make all the difference.

 Managing diverticulitis involves balancing fiber intake for long-term colon health with a cautious approach during active flares.
 Chia seeds, despite their nutritional perks, can pose risks when the colon is inflamed.
 By understanding the fiber dynamics, soaking seeds properly, and progressing slowly, many people can eventually enjoy chia seeds again—safely and comfortably.
-Always keep your healthcare team in the loop and consider using a Medically approved LLM Symptom Checker Chat Bot when new symptoms arise.
+Always keep your healthcare team in the loop, and if you notice any new or worsening symptoms, consider using Ubie's free symptom checker to help determine your next steps.
 And remember: if anything feels serious or life-threatening, speak to a doctor right away.

 (References)